-Students must not arrive at school before 07:45 as there is no guaranteed supervision before this time.
+Monday - Friday, students must not arrive at school before 07:45 as there is no guaranteed supervision before this time.
 GWA Staff are on duty for morning arrival from 07:45 - 08:00 in designated areas.
 The doors are opened to enter the hallways at 07:45 for classes to start at 08:00.
 Prior to that time, students are to wait with an adult in designated areas before going to the classrooms.
 Students arriving by bus in Early Childhood are taken directly to their classrooms, while bus students in Grades 1-5 are dropped off in designated, supervised areas.
+Students should be in class and seated by 08:00 each morning (see note on punctuality below).